mmikanguyen/DS4200Project/README.md

 What kind of diversity of people were present?
 How does the Demographics of people in 1775 compare to the people of 2024?
 How many people were employed and what were their occupations?

 Data
 ____________________________________________________________________________

-The data used were provided data from the Archaeology Team on 1775 information and a more general census of aggregate over data of charlestown
+The data used were provided data from the Archaeology Team on 1775 information and a more general census of aggregate over data of Charlestown.

-Census Charlestown 1775:
-Here are the following data columns we used:
-Household: Household name titles
-Age
-Sex
-Race
-Occupation
-First Name

-Census Charlestown 2018 - 2022:
-Here are the following data tabs we used:
-boston-neighborhood-data: used specifically the Charlestown field with the breakdown of races Population_by_Age_5YR_ACS_2018-2022 Sex_5YR_ACS_2018-2022
-Race_Ethnicity_5YR_ACS_2018-2022

 Visualizations
 ____________________________________________________________________________